strangerstudios/memberlite-shortcodes/readme.txt

 == Changelog ==

 = 1.4 - 2024-11-22 =
 * SECURITY: Sanitized and escaped shortcode attributes in the Accordion shortcode.
+(Peter Thaleikis)
+* BUG FIX: Fixed a translation issue in the Recent Posts shortcode.
 * DEPRECATED: Marking the [memberlite_signup] shortcode as deprecated.
 Use the Signup Shortcode Add On for Paid Memberships Pro instead.

 = 1.3.9 - 2023-09-21 =